maxwjoe/Slate/README.md

 <h1>Slate : Language Learning Workspace</h1>

 <p>
 Slate is a tool designed to assist you in learning a foreign language.
 It allows you to save content in your target language, automatically translate content and generate vocabulary lists for review.
-It also features word highlighting and definition peeking for saved words that appear in your content.
+It also features highlighting and definition peeking and more.
 </p>

+<h4>Note : Slate is still under development</h4>

 <hr/>